FAQ for Research & Graduate Education

 Do I need to do anything if I choose to continue in person interviews?

 Yes, research participants should be asked to complete a short screening for exposure to COVID-19 or symptoms of illness before they are scheduled for any study-related visits and in-person interactions.
-This specific screening should be done verbally, and the procedure does not require IRB approval.
+This specific screening should be done verbally, and this procedure does not require IRB approval.
 For appropriate screening questions please see COVID-19 IRB Guidance.
-Additionally, any in person research needs to be approved by the Office of Research Compliance and consistent with the current university Research Operations Level.
+Additionally, any in-person research needs to be consistent with MSU's current Research Operations Level.

 Would you ever consider putting a hold on IRB work?